shikharbhardwaj3110/ChatApp/README.md

 # ChatApp

 Yet another random chatroom application that lets you chat with random people over the internet.
+This app is responsive meaning it works well on mobiles and tablets as well.

 **Technologies used :**